The Office 365 calendar is a useful tool for managing your schedule and coordinating meetings with colleagues.

 But there may be occasions when you need to hide your calendar from others, like when you have personal appointments or just want to maintain your privacy.

-Whether you use Outlook Calendar for web, for Mac, or Windows, I'll walk you through the steps to hide your calendar in Outlook.
+Whether you use Outlook Calendar on the web, on Mac, or on Windows, the steps below show how to hide your calendar in Outlook.

 Hiding Your Calendar in the Windows Desktop Outlook App